bablokb/pcb-pico-datalogger/docs/blues-gateway.md

 ---------

-The current implementation will run the gateway every day during an /active window/.
+The current implementation will run the gateway every day during an *active window*.
 Both the start and end hour of the active window have to be defined in `config.py`.
 The active window should match the time-table of the dataloggers.
-The following setting will run the gateway from 07:00 - 17:59 every day:
+The following setting will run the gateway from 07:00 - 17:00 every day:

     ACTIVE_WINDOW_START = 7:00  # active (online) window start time
     ACTIVE_WINDOW_END   = 17:00 # active (online) window end time